gshipley/enterprise_training/AdminTraining.md

 	{"id":1,"todo":"Sell a lot of OpenShift Enterprise","tags":["javascript","ui"],"createdOn":1359086546955}

-If you downloaded and deployed the source code from the git repository, the project contains a UI component which will allow you to test the application using your web browser.
+If you downloaded and deployed the source code from the git repository, the project contains a JSF UI component which will allow you to test the application using your web browser.
 Simply point your browser to

 	http://todo-ose.example.com